fluidos-project/idm-fluidos-aries-framework-go/xacml-xadatu/README.md

 - Replace ``<rest-api_ip>`` with the ``IP`` where the REST API server is deployed in the ``.env`` file.

-- Replace replace the IP in the 'XACML_PDP' environment variable of the [commando.go](../pkg/controller/command/poc/command.go) file with the IP where your XACML is deployed.

-- Replace `<PRODUCER_IP>` with the IP where the producer is deployed in the [commando.go](../pkg/controller/command/poc/command.go) file.

 # Installation / Execution.

 After the review of the configuration files of the `How to deploy` section, the next step is to obtain the docker images.
 To do this: